Slideshow: A Visual Guide to Understanding Osteoarthritis

 Osteoarthritis and Weight

-If you're overweight, one of the most effective ways to relieve pain in the knee or hip joints is to shed a few pounds.
+If you're overweight, one of the most effective ways to relieve pain and improve function of joints in the knee or hip joints is to shed a few pounds.
 Even modest weight loss has been shown to reduce symptoms of osteoarthritis by easing the strain on weight-bearing joints.
 Losing weight not only cuts down on pain, but may also reduce long-term joint damage.

 Osteoarthritis and Exercise